Amine-Staali/Amine-Staali/README.md

 # 💫 About Me

 <h2 align="left">Hello!
-I'm Amine Staali, a passionate Software Engineer 👋</h2>
+I'm Amine Staali, a passionate Computer Science Engineer 👋</h2>

-I have a keen interest in DevOps practices and cloud technologies.
 My goal is to leverage technology to solve real-world problems and enhance user experiences.

 ## 🌐 Socials: